GregRatz555/IBM122keyPico/README.md

 I did not have the time/patience to learn how to move this project to use tinyUSB and implement them myself and it seems that no one has made a nice raspberry pi pico-USB keyboard library that allows for keyboard presses/releases with media controls as well.
 Well for Arduino anyways.
 Adafruit makes it available in MicroPython I think but I discovered that much too late to consider rewriting everything in another language.
 I examined bluemicro_hid but it does not allow for key-releases one at a time, only releasing all keys.
 If you knew what my bunnyhopping key was for, then you understand why this is unacceptable for a keyboard.
+### Capslock/Numlock lights
+Another thing missing from Keyboard.h and other hid libraries I browsed is the ability to query the OS for what the capslock and numlock states are.
+In the absence of this, I put some extra code in so that if your capslock/numlock lights are not aligned with what your computer is doing, holding control and pressing those keys will toggle the light to synchronize it with the proper states.

 So if you're a ~~nerd~~ technically inclined hero, you might take this as a call to action and make that useful raspberry pi pico HID keyboard library, and maybe give me a MR for other ~~nerds~~ vintage computing enthusiasts to make full use of their skateboard-sized keyboard.
+.